pegasystems/docker-pega-web-ready/README.md

 Name 			| Purpose 	| Default
 --- 			| --- 		| ---
-MAX_THREADS 	| The max number of active threads in this pool using Tomcat's `maxThreads` setting. | `300` JAVA_OPTS 		| Specify any additional parameters that should be appended to the `java` command. |
+PEGA_APP_CONTEXT_PATH   | The application context path that Tomcat uses to direct traffic to the Pega application | prweb MAX_THREADS 	| The max number of active threads in this pool using Tomcat's `maxThreads` setting. | `300` JAVA_OPTS 		| Specify any additional parameters that should be appended to the `java` command. |
 INITIAL_HEAP 	| Specify the initial size (`Xms`) of the java heap. | `2048m`